ihmcrobotics/ihmc-pub-sub-group/Readme.md

 Prerequisites
 - Install FastRTPS using the README.md found on https://github.com/eProsima/Fast-RTPS.
 Use -DCMAKE_BUILD_TYPE=Debug if you want to enable info level debug.
+	- Current libraries are compiled with commit ad59a6c
 - Set the environment variable FASTRTPSHOME to point to your FastRTPS installation prefix

 ### Linux